kteender/kteender.github.io/_posts/technical-blog/2023-06-03-site-breakdown.md

 type: blog
 featured: F
 uri: "/2023/06/03/site-breakdown.html"
+description: An overview of using Jekyll and Github pages to build a website
 ---

 This is the first post I've made since I moved my portfolio and blog over to ktcg.art, so I thought it would be fun to make a post about that entire process.
 It's a litte outside the tech art scope of my site.
 But, I can imagine other artist-developers being curious about how they can make a site like this themselves.
 This site is hosted on GitHub pages and built by Jekyll.